 The greater is the level of absorption surface of an enclosure, the shorter is the reverberation time in the space.

 The dependence of the duration of the reverberation, the volume of the enclosed space and the surface absorption and intermediate absorption capacity is determined by the following relationship STN 730525, STN 730527.
-Calculation of the reverberation time is according to the formula:

-When $$\alpha{\rm S} \ge 0.2$$
+When $\alpha_S \ge 0.2$